mrmoxon/mrmoxon.github.io/index.markdown

         <ul>
             <li>EMH is weak at best, all opportunities emerge in the gaps of market rationality</li>
             <li>the fate of billions is steered overwhelmingly by the work of a few</li>
-            <li>consolidations of market power are dangerous and wasteful, but optimal for investors</li>
+            <li>consolidations of market power are dangerous and wasteful, but short term optimal for investors</li>
         </ul>
     </li>